-Topotype.
-A term for a specimen originating from the type locality of the species or subspecies to which it is thought to belong, whether or not the specimen is part of the type series.

-Trachea. (pl. tracheae; adj. tracheal) Tubes through which air is carried around the body and which open at the spiracle(s).
+- Topotype.
+A term for a specimen originating from the type locality of the species or subspecies to which it is thought to belong, whether or not the specimen is part of the type series. - Trachea. (pl. tracheae; adj. tracheal) Tube through which air is carried around the body and which open at a spiracle. - TmI.

-TmI.
 The representation of the relative position of the trichobothrium along the length of metatarsus I expressed as a decimal fraction.
-This, and the presence or absence of a trichobothrium on the fourth metatarsus (TmIV), is used extensively in the identification of the Linyphiidae.

-Trichobothriotaxy.
-The arrangement and position of the trichobothria, particularly with reference to classification.

-Trichobothrium. (pl. trichobothria) A long, fine hair rising almost vertically from a hemispherical socket on the leg; the socket appears as a distinct circle on the limb surface.
+This, and the presence or absence of a trichobothrium on the fourth metatarsus (TmIV), is used extensively in the identification of the Linyphiidae. - Trichobothrium. (pl. trichobothria) A long, fine hair rising almost vertically from a hemispherical socket on the leg; the socket appears as a distinct circle on the limb surface.
 Trichobothria detect air vibrations and currents.